- Honeybees build honeycombs (hexagonal cells) to store their honey and to brood their young.

 - Honeycomb offers many benefits, including supporting general wellness, immune function, and digestion.

 A honeycomb is both an architectural wonder and a vessel for precious raw honey.
-You know raw honey is a rare and precious treat and can come with incredible health benefits, but what about honeycomb?
+You might already know that raw honey is a rare and delicious treat and that it contains beneficial nutrients, but what about honeycomb?
 Can you eat that, too?

 What Exactly Is Honeycomb?